makandra/geordi/README.md

 remotify-local-branch
 ---------------------

-Pushes the given branch to the remote `origin` and tracks it:
+Pushes the given branch (or current branch if no argument given) to the remote `origin` and tracks it:

-    remotify-local-branch redesign
+    remotify-local-branch <optional-branch-name>

 More information at http://makandracards.com/makandra/520-create-a-remote-branch-in-git